lexaras/PHP_FBrowser/README.md

 TODO(extra future upgrades):
-SASS > style.css(del img, think about responsive design?)
+-SASS > style.css(del img, think about responsive design?)
-BACK BUTTON functionality(do not allow to back into localhost dir) Dragging files to upload them
+-BACK BUTTON functionality(do not allow to back into localhost dir) -Dragging files to upload them
-Supporting/Excepting files(catch erorrs for unsupported files/logins etc)
+-Supporting/Excepting files(catch erorrs for unsupported files/logins etc)
-Think about more functionality
+-Think about more functionality